cdot/Squirrel/README.md

 This will start a HTTPS server on port 3000 using the current directory as the root of the file store. `node node node.js.server.js --help' will give help on parameters.

-The same server can even serve the Squirrel application.
-Start the server as described above, then use a URL like this:
+The same server can serve the Squirrel application from a git checkout.
+Start the server as described above at the root of the checkout, then use a URL like this:

 `https://myhost:3000/Squirrel.html?store=HttpServerStore&url=https://myhost:3000/remote_data'